Fuel cell bus: Large scale commercial introduction

 In July 2022, Île-de-France Mobilités (IDFM) ordered 47 fuel cell buses for the Grand Paris region in France at a cost of €48m.
 Green hydrogen will be used, with the hydrogen produced at an incinerator in Creteil.
 The managing director of IDFM stated that they wished to send a signal with their first order that bus manufacturers should "improve the technology, bring it to maturity, produce it [commercially] and we will be there".

 In July 2022, over five hundred Foton AUV buses joined the Beijing Public Transport Group.
 Media reported that the buses have a range of around 600 km, and can be refilled in around 10 to 15 minutes.
 These buses had previously been used at the Beijing 2022 Winter Olympics.

 In August 2022, India's first domestically developed hydrogen fuel bus was unveiled in Pune.
 The bus was developed by KPIT Technologies and the Council of Scientific and Industrial Research.

+In 2022, New York City's MTA announced that they would trial hydrogen fuel cell buses, funded by a grant from New York State Energy Research and Development Authority.
+The first two buses (New Flyer Xcelsior CHARGE H2) will be launched in The Bronx by late 2024.
+The MTA announced that its entire bus fleet will be zero-emission by 2040.

+In 2023, issues regarding the cost of hydrogen compared to electricity led to several transit agencies cancelling their orders.
+However other agencies continued to order fuel cell buses – with TPER in Bologna ordering 130 buses from Solaris, Seoul ordering 1,300 buses from Hyundai and SamTrans ordering 108 buses from New Flyer.
+In October 2023, Santa Cruz Metro in Santa Cruz, California ordered 57 fuel cell buses at a cost of $87 million, after tests showed that fully loaded battery electric buses were not suited to the hilly roads of the area.

+A 2023 research paper estimated that just 4% of zero emission vehicles will be hydrogen fuel cell powered by 2044, with a "low penetration of fuel cell city buses" located only in countries with hydrogen infrastructure and on bus routes where it is unfeasible for battery electric buses to operate.
+The paper also noted potential for intercity coaches and buses to be powered by hydrogen fuel cells.
+Other reports indicated growth in fuel cell buses, with Solaris indicating that they had over 500 buses on order, with a 44% market share for fuel cell buses in Europe.

+In January 2024, Barcelona's TMB ordered 38 hydrogen fuel cell buses from Solaris at a cost of €23.4 million, with green hydrogen produced by Iberdrola in the Zona Franca area of the city.
+In April 2024, US manufacturer Gillig announced that they would introduce a hydrogen fuel cell bus by 2026, with a powertrain from BAE Systems and fuel cells from Ballard Power Systems.